 Winners exult, losers lament, and all of us wonder what to do with our growing collection of political signs and their metal support rods (AKA wickets).

 They were so important to sway voters’ minds… maybe… and now??

 If your candidate might ever run again for the same office, one or more years from now, save the sign in your garage or basement.
 A little rust won’t hurt; in fact, it makes them more secure in the ground and less easy for evil-doers to pull out.

 You might wish to keep one sign as a memento of each campaign of historic importance… for a future collage on your garage wall, maybe?

-• A sign can also temporarily block holes in picket fences where rabbits and rodents might otherwise enter your back yard (e.g., while you’ve removed pickets for repainting).
+• A sign can also temporarily block holes in picket fences where rabbits and rodents might otherwise enter your back yard (e.g., while you’ve removed pickets for repair or repainting).

 • The paper or plastic part of signs makes a good paint drop cloth.
 Add more signs to cover more area.
-Or cut the plastic signs at the sides and fold them out to be twice as large.
+You can cut the signs at the sides and fold them out to be twice as large.

 • Lay plastic signs on the ground under your eaves to prevent water infiltration, and cover them with dirt or stones.

 • In messy weather, use signs to protect carpet underfoot in your car (just be sure not to give a ride to the candidate in question during that time).